Orange County Collaborative Law and Mediation Lawyer

 "To be successful, you must decide to place your children's needs first and follow the required processes and procedures.
 I can discuss Mediation and Collaborative Law to help you determine if they are right for you." - Attorney Jones

-At the Irvine office of Elizabeth Jones, a Professional Corporation, I provide comprehensive family law guidance.
+At the Newport Beach office of Elizabeth Jones, a Professional Corporation, I provide comprehensive family law guidance.
 I am a trained Mediator through the Strauss Institute of Pepperdine University, as well as several other Mediation training courses, and I am a member of the International Academy of Collaborative Professionals and Collaborative Divorce Solutions of Orange County, California.
 My extensive experience pursuing creative alternatives enables me to bring about peaceful solutions.

 Financial Impact of Alternative Dispute Resolution